ZAWARTO/NDS-Game/README.md

 - source	-------> Directory that contains the files with the source code.

   - fondos.c
-    - Routines for managing funds.
+    - Routines for managing backgrounds.
   - sprites.c
     - Routines for handling sprites.
   - graficos.c